Where and How to Volunteer on Maui: Help Maui Recover

 Why Does Maui Need Tourists to Visit?

-In the wake of the devastating Maui wildfires, a profound and unexpected phenomenon has taken place.
-Fueled by the raw emotions of our local residents, government officials and agencies, and even prominent celebrities, a powerful message emerged – a plea for visitors to not come to Maui.
-This outcry stemmed from genuine concern over limited island resources, a need to grieve, and the inability to see past the shock and horror of watching our beloved and historic town of Lahaina burn to the ground.
+In the wake of the devastating Maui wildfires, a profound and unexpected phenomenon took place.
+Fueled by the raw emotions of local residents, government officials and agencies, and even prominent celebrities, a powerful message emerged—a plea for visitors not to come to Maui.
+This outcry stemmed from genuine concern over limited island resources, a need to grieve, and the shock of watching our beloved, historic town of Lahaina burn to the ground.

-However, the unintended consequence of this heartfelt plea has caused a disastrous blow to the economy.
-With tourists canceling reservations en masse, businesses across the island now find themselves dealing with a near-total absence of bookings and the obligation to refund hundreds of thousands of dollars.
+However, the unintended consequence of that heartfelt plea caused a disastrous blow to the economy.
+With tourists canceling reservations en masse, businesses across the island found themselves dealing with a near-total absence of bookings and the obligation to refund hundreds of thousands of dollars.

-Maui residents across the rest of the island are now facing reduced work hours, layoffs, and closures of beloved businesses.
-As our community grapples with the aftermath of the Maui wildfires and the economy suddenly plummeting, the narrative has shifted quickly to welcoming Maui tourists to visit everywhere but Lahaina Town, in order to stimulate our jobs and economy.
-That way, our community can continue to support and help our West Maui and Kula ‘ohana recover while also being able to make ends meet in the rest of our homes
+Maui residents across the island faced reduced work hours, layoffs, and closures of beloved businesses.
+As our community grappled with the aftermath of the wildfires and the economy suddenly plummeted, the narrative shifted quickly to welcoming Maui tourists to visit everywhere but Lahaina Town, in order to stimulate jobs and revive the economy.
+That way, our community could continue to support and help our West Maui and Kula ’ohana recover while also making ends meet in the rest of our homes.

 What Can Visitors Do to Help Maui Recover?